-Kathleen A. Delaney, Esq. is a dedicated family lawyer in Woburn Massachusetts.
+Kathleen Black Reynolds, Esq. is a dedicated family lawyer in Woburn Massachusetts.
 Divorce is the legal dissolution of your marriage.
 This is a highly emotional decision and process because it involves the end of an intimate relationship.
 Divorce should not be about revenge or making your soon-to-be-ex spouse suffer.
 If it is, then you are in for a lengthy, expensive and stressful process.
 You have the power to decide whether you want a swift and practical resolution to the end of your marriage, or a costly and highly contentious divorce.

 In most divorces, children are involved.
 Clearly, it is in their best interests to resolve all matters in a manner that preserves your relationship with your children and assures them that they are loved unconditionally despite the end of your marriage.
 Finances are also a primary concern during a divorce.
 The parties have to come to terms with managing two households when, often times, they can barely manage one.
 This can be overwhelming and fuels the already fragile emotions of the parties.